ahrenstein/Chef-ubuntu-tuneup/README.md

   4. atop
   5. bmon (Not on rhel-based systems)
   6. git
+  7. bash (FreeBSD 10 has this missing by default)
 4. Add some custom bash settings for all users
   1. Add aliases for ls -lh and ls -lhtr
   2. Add an alias to change rm into rm -i
+  3. Added an alias so "ssh" becomes "ssh -A"
+  4. Added an alias so "root" becomes "ssh -A -lroot"
-  3. Change the history so it maintains 5000 entries and have date/time stamps
+  5. Change the history so it maintains 5000 entries and have date/time stamps
-  4. Export a nice bash PS1
+  6. Export a nice bash PS1
-  5. Export vim as the default editor
+  7. Export vim as the default editor
-  6. Delete the .bashrc for root and uids 500-900
+  8. Delete the .bashrc for root and uids 500-900 (Except on FreeBSD)
+  9. Replace the .bashrc and .bash_profile for root (FreeBSD only)

 Requirements
 ------------